fransosiche/Check-Creds-Login-To-CSV/README.md

 ### Main Features

-Get-Eventlog 4624 and 4625 (Sucess/fail & local/rdp/batch/network... (using NTLM v1 or V2 or Kerberos protocols) logon attempts) to parse them in a CSV file
+Little script to Get-Eventlog 4624 and 4625 (Sucess/fail & local/rdp/batch/network... (using NTLMV1 or V2 or Kerberos protocols) logon attempts) to parse them in a CSV file

 ### Prerequisite

-You have to enable policy to collect 4624 and 4625 logons and apply the policy to concerned OU :
+You have to enable policies to collect 4624 and 4625 logons and apply the policy to concerned OU :

 Computer Configuration > Policies > Windows Settings > Security Settings > Advanced Audit Policy Configuration > Audit Policies